 7.6 Compliance History Points.

 An application may lose five points instead of being ineligible based on outstanding compliance violations.
+This consists of projects which have unresolved non-compliance issues that extend beyond the 90 day cure period

 7.7 Scoring Appeal Process.